The BDAT team

 CEO of the Trust

-Carol has been Chief Executive Officer of Bradford Diocesan Academies Trust since April 2014 overseeing the Trust growth from a three school MAT to Trust of 10 schools and over 7,000 pupils.(as of Jan 2016).
-Carol is also acting as interim CEO for the set up of a new Diocesan MAT in the Richmond area of North Yorkshire and sits as a Trustee on the LEAF Academy Trust board to support their re-brokerage in to Abbey Academies Trust.
+Carol has been Chief Executive Officer of Bradford Diocesan Academies Trust since April 2014 overseeing the Trust growth from a three school MAT to Trust of 14 schools and over 7,000 pupils by the end of 2017.
+Carol has also recently supported for the set-up of a new Diocesan MAT in the Richmond area of North Yorkshire, acted as a Trustee on the LEAF Academy Trust board to support their re-brokerage in to Abbey Academies Trust and is a Trustee of New Collective Learning Trust, a new sixth form Trust in West Yorkshire.
 Carol’s work for BDAT also enables her to support a number of regional and national initiatives, most recently advising the Diocese of Leeds on their academy strategy and chairing the DfE West Yorkshire Strategic Partnership on collaborative working across education in the region.

 Carol is a political science graduate from Leeds University and Chartered Marketer.
 Carol has worked in a number of public sector roles delivering project work across different areas of the children’s workforce from early years, social work and integrated working (every child matters).
 Carol previously worked as a team leader in the Academies programme at the Department for Education covering Yorkshire and Humber and the North West.